F5Networks/k8s-bigip-ctlr/docs/includes/f5-csi_k/topic_csi-controller-kubernetes.rst

     - detects the port number allocated to the Service;
     - creates the virtual server on the BIG-IP in the specified partition,
     - assigns the virtual server to the port allocated to the Service by Kubernetes,
-    - creates pool members for each node in the Kubernets cluster.
+    - creates pool members for each node in the Kubernetes cluster.

 The BIG-IP will then load balance traffic for all nodes in the cluster.